 18. The Malecón is almost 5 miles long

 Havana’s famous sea wall, known as the Malecón, stretches for nearly five miles from Old Havana to the far end of the Vedado neighborhood near the municipality of Playa.

 19. You can’t sit on the Malecón facing the U.S. Embassy

 While the Malecón is a popular gathering place, you’re not allowed to sit on the Malecón facing the embassy of the United States, located along the wall in the Vedado neighborhood.
-Guards in front of the embassy will come shoo you away, something that doesn’t occur on any other part of the Malecón.
+Guards in front of the embassy will come to shoo you away, something that doesn’t occur in any other part of the Malecón.

 Take our word for it – this might not want to be one of the facts about Havana you put to the test!

 20. Cuba installed flag poles to block news reports projected from the U.S. Embassy

 Cuba once installed dozens of flag poles outside of the U.S. Embassy in Havana, designed to block new reports that were being projected from the United States onto the outside of the embassy.
 Now this Malecón-facing plaza is used for concerts and events.

 21. Havana’s Hotel Nacional was a favorite destination for the mafia (and Frank Sinatra)